 This Crock-Pot is a smart Wi-Fi-Enabled WeMo 6-quart slow cooker.
 It uses the WeMo Application which allows you to adjust cook time and temperature remotely as well as using the controls traditionally on the Crock-Pot itself.

 What you need to get started is the WeMo App which is free to install on any Apple smart device with iOS7 or higher.
-Alternatively, Android smart device with 4.0 or higher and Wi-Fi router and internet connection.
+Alternatively, an Android smart device with 4.0 or higher and a Wi-Fi router and internet connection.

 The stainless steel outside casing is a sleek oval design with a cool-touch handle and lid handle.
-The dimensions of the Crock-Pot are 17.4 inches x 9.6 inches x 13.9 inches and weighs 14.9 pounds.
+The dimensions of the Crock-Pot are 17.4 inches x 9.6 inches x 13.9 inches and weigh 14.9 pounds.